adrienstankovic/STANKOVIC_Adrien_TP5_ST2TRD/README.md

 The commit named "initial commit Part 2" corresponds to the commit we had to do after Part 2 and before Part 3.

-The tests for each update methods (updateQuality and new_updateQuality) are green and cover 100% of the code.
+The tests on each update methods (updateQuality and new_updateQuality) are green and cover 100% of the code.
+I add tests for the "conjured" items.